-Effective December 2, 2006, the Company purchased an additional 1% of the share capital of Rofin-Sinar U.K. Ltd. through Rofin-Sinar Technologies Europe S.L. under an option agreement between the Company and the former minority shareholders.
-The Company currently holds 81% of the share capital of Rofin-Sinar U.K. Ltd. This purchase resulted in goodwill of approximately \$0.2 million.
+On December 2, 2006, the Company purchased an additional 1% of the share capital of Rofin-Sinar U.K. Ltd. through Rofin-Sinar Technologies Europe S.L. under an option agreement between the Company and the former minority shareholders.
+This purchase resulted in goodwill of \$0.2 million.
+Effective December 3, 2007, the Company purchased the remaining 19% of the share capital of Rofin-Sinar U.K. Ltd. through Rofin-Sinar Technologies Europe S.L. under this option agreement.
+The Company now holds 100% of the share capital of Rofin-Sinar U.K. Ltd. This purchase resulted in goodwill of \$5.6 million.

 Effective February 28, 2007, the Company acquired 80% of the common stock of m2k-laser GmbH, Freiburg (Germany), through its wholly-owned subsidiary Rofin-Sinar Laser GmbH. m2k-laser GmbH develops and manufactures semiconductor lasers based on the III-V compounds GaAs and GaSb for use predominantly in the scientific industry.
-Additionally, the parties have agreed on a put/call option exercisable beginning in 2012 for the remaining 20% of the common stock.
+The same components can also be used for pumping solid-state lasers, which are used for material processing.
+Additionally the parties have agreed on a put/call option exercisable beginning in 2012 for the remaining 20% of the common stock.
 Accordingly, the Company's financial statements present m2k-laser GmbH as if it was 100%-owned.
 This purchase resulted in goodwill of approximately \$0.6 million.